 The security of the job is one of the significant reasons for becoming a part of not only the Indian Army but also other Government jobs.
 The current situation is that the economy has a significant impact on private jobs; however, such type of Government jobs provides full job security to the individuals.

 You will learn a lot of respect from the people wherever you go by joining the Indian Army.
 And the primary reason behind this respect is your job profile and sacrifices you do for the sake of the nation, which includes defending your country against external threats.
-The honor, reputation, recognition, and love received by this profession cannot be gained in any other field, either Government or private.
+The honour, reputation, recognition, and love received by this profession cannot be gained in any other field, either Government or private.

 Allowances and Income Compensation